-The way grades will be assessed in 2020
+The way grades have been assessed in 2020

-The college will be submitting “centre assessment grades” (CAG) and a rank order within each grade for all exam entries where students are currently enrolled on a course for that entry.
-These will then be processed by the examination boards who will be using a series of measures to award a final grade.
-We are forbidden from sharing either the CAG or the rank order with candidates.
+The college submitted ‘centre assessment grades’ (CAGs) and a rank order within each grade for all exam entries.
+These CAGs have been processed by the examination boards who used a statistical model to award a final grade.

 The college’s approach to centre assessment grades

-Evidence that the college will use in arriving at the centre assessed grades
+Evidence that the college used in arriving at the centre assessed grades

-We will be using our holistic professional judgement, balancing the different sources of evidence available to us.
-This will include all key assessment data; partial or full completion of non-examined assessment (coursework); home work; class work and/or participation in performances in subjects such as music, drama and PE.
-All teachers and subject leaders will be considering each student’s performance over the course of study and they will make a realistic judgement of the grade each student would have been most likely to get, if they had taken their exam in that subject this summer.
+We used a holistic approach, balancing the different sources of evidence available to us.
+This included all key assessment data; partial or full completion of non-examined assessment (coursework); homework; class work and/or participation in performances in subjects such as music, drama and PE.
+All teachers and subject leaders carefully considered each student’s performance over the course of study and they made a realistic judgement of the grade each student would have been most likely to get, if they had taken their exam in that subject this summer.

 The rank ordering process

-In addition to submitting a centre assessment grade for each student, we will also be required to submit the rank order of each student at each grade in each subject area.
+In addition to submitting a centre assessment grade for each student, we provided the rank order of each student at each grade in each subject area.
 As a large A level centre, we are very familiar with this process.
 We rely on internal measures that are as objective and evidence-based as we can make them.
 For example, we moderate and standardise all our internal exams to arrive at consistent judgements across each subject.
-A similar process will be used to arrive at an evidence-based rank order for centre assessment grades this summer, using all the available information we have about each student.
-This will include all relevant, contextual information we have.
+A similar process was used to arrive at an evidence-based rank order for centre assessment grades this summer, using all the available information we have about each student.
+This included all relevant, contextual information we have.

 The use of mock grades

 Lots of students don’t feel that they do themselves justice in mock exams for a variety of reasons.
-We will be taking a holistic look at all the evidence that we have available and weighing everything up to arrive at the grade each student would have been most likely to get if they had taken the exam in the summer and completed any non-exam assessment (coursework).
-The mock exam is just one piece of evidence that we will be taking into account.
+We took a holistic look at all the evidence that we have available and weighed everything up to arrive at the grade each student would have been most likely to get if they had taken the exam in the summer and completed any non-exam assessment (coursework).
+The mock exam is just one piece of evidence that we used.

 Illness during the course

-Where a student has been ill or had other difficulties during their course, it will likely mean that the evidence base we have for them is narrower than that which we have for the rest of the cohort.
-We will make a judgement about everyone on the evidence we have and come to a conclusion about the grade each student would have been most likely to get if they had taken the exam in the summer.
-This will include the knowledge that some individuals have been unwell for a portion of their course.
+Where a student has been ill or had other difficulties during their course, it would likely mean that the evidence base we have for them is narrower than that which we have for the rest of the cohort.
+We arrived at judgements about everyone based on the evidence we have and came to a conclusion about the grade each student would have been most likely to get if they had taken the exam in the summer.
+This included the knowledge that some individuals have been unwell for a portion of their course.

 Non-examined assessment NEA (coursework or performance)

 When course delivery went online, NEA was at different stages of completion across the relevant subjects.
-Whether finished or not, some subjects may use progress towards NEA as one part of the evidence base they use to arrive at the centre assessed grade.
+Whether finished or not, some subjects may have used progress towards NEA as one part of the evidence base they used to arrive at centre assessment grades.

-For students who have an exams access arrangement, the teacher assessed grade submitted will assume the level of performance to be achieved with that arrangement in place.
+For students who have an exams access arrangement, the teacher assessed grade submitted assumed the level of performance to be achieved with that arrangement in place.

-This is a process in place each to take account of students who might have suffered a traumatic event that would have affected their performance just on the day of the exam.
-This process will not be in operation this year as the centre assessment grades are based on how students would have performed under normal circumstances.
+This is a process in place to take account of students who might have suffered a traumatic event that would have affected their performance just on the day of the exam.
+This process is not in operation this year as the centre assessment grades are based on how students would have performed under normal circumstances.